 6. Connect, converse, and negotiate with stakeholders.

 Given the delicacy of the situation, we knew it was only natural for our clients, employees, and other stakeholders to have concerns and questions.
 We made and are making conscious efforts to communicate with them in an open, honest manner with absolute transparency.

 We have been responding promptly to any changes they desire and are trying to rebuild their confidence one step at a time.
 We prepared backup plans to reinstate their faith in us and took steps to streamline processes such as payroll, insurance, and performance appraisals.

 Due to the coronavirus pandemic, ‘volatility’ is a word that the business world has become intimately familiar with.
-At Successive Technologies, we are becoming more proactive with each day and learning how to de-risk our organization.
+At Successive Digital, we are becoming more proactive with each day and learning how to de-risk our organization.

 Now, we do not guess; we predict.
 We do not handle or tackle; we prioritize.
 And lastly, we do not bear or face; we adapt – to change, to situations, and to this ‘new normal’.